7h3v01c3/tutorials/force_rescan_osx_tutorial.md

 # **NEVER STORE YOUR SEED WORDS (Seed Phrases, Recovery Phrases) IN A PHOTOGRAPH OR TEXT DOCUMENT (e.g., Photos, Notes, Pages, Google Docs, etc.)—EVER!**

----

-This version adheres to GitHub Markdown best practices and ensures clarity and readability for users.
-Let me know if you'd like additional edits!